zerotier/terraform-multicloud-quickstart/README.md

 ## Manually manipulate IP addresses

-Because ZeroTier behaves like a flat ethernet segment, we can assign multiple IP addresses to an interfaces, just like on a physical ethernet network.
+Because ZeroTier behaves like ethernet, we can assign multiple IP addresses to an interface, just like on a physical network.

 ```bash
 alice@aws:~$ ip -4 addr